Orientable and negative orientable sequences: Negative orientable sequences

 \section{Negative orientable sequences}

-We next establish some fundamental results on negative orientable sequences (see Definition~\ref{definition:NOS}), given their importance in constructing orientable sequences using the methods of \cite{Alhakim24a}.
+We next establish some fundamental results on negative orientable sequences (see Definition~\ref{definition:NOS}), given their importance in constructing orientable sequences using the methods of~\cite{Alhakim24a}.
 We further describe three methods of construction for such sequences.
+Here and throughout the remainder of the paper we only consider the case $q>2$ for two main reasons.
+As observed in Section~\ref{section:introduction}, when $q=2$, negative orientable sequences are the same as orientable sequences.
+Further, the methods of construction we present in this section do not work in the case $q=2$.